wavemaker/docs/learn/hybrid-mobile/mobile-navbar.md

 In action view, the widget area is divided into 3 sections:

 ### Left Section

 Left section is reserved for 2 buttons.

-- _First button_ will be visible if there is a left panel in the page.
+- **First button** will be visible if there is a left panel in the page.
 It is used to toggle the left panel.
 Icon of left panel button can be configured in the properties panel.

-- _Second button_ is by default acts as a button that takes the user to the last visited page.
-Following properties for this button are configurable
+- **Second button** is by default acts as a button that takes the user to the last visited page.
+Following properties for this button are configurable.

     - Show Back Button
     - Back Button icon class
     - Back Button label